Mansell wheel

 The Mansell Wheel is a railway wheel patented by Richard Mansell, the Carriage and Wagon superintendent of the South Eastern Railway in the UK.
-The design was created in the 1840s and was eventually widely used on passenger railway stock in the UK.
-This is an interesting example of a composite wooden wheel, using the same principle as an artillery wheel but with a solid wooden centre instead of spokes.
-The drawing (right) is from an old railway design book from the early 20th Century.
+The design was created in the 1840s and was eventually used widely on passenger railway stock in the UK.
+It is an interesting example of a composite wooden wheel, using the same principle as an artillery wheel but with a solid wooden centre instead of spokes.
+The drawing (right) is from a railway design book of the early 20th century.

 Overview

 The reason for using wood was to reduce the noise.
 Having a wooden centre eliminated the ringing noise that emanated from early railway wheels.
-Made from teak this type of wheel endured for a long time.
+Made from teak, this type of wheel endured for a long time.
 Besides the reduction in noise, there was an increased safety factor.
-While some of this might be attributed to the extra attention paid to what were specifically passenger carriage wheels, the potential for casting faults was also reduced.
+While some of that might be attributed to the extra attention paid to what were specifically passenger carriage wheels, the potential for casting faults was also reduced.

-The wooden centres acted as electrical insulators so Mansell wheels would not operate the track circuits used in railway signalling.
-This problem was solved by fitting copper bonding to the wheels.
+The wooden centres acted as electrical insulators, so Mansell wheels would not operate the track circuits used in railway signalling.
+That problem was solved by fitting copper bonding to the wheels.

 Mansell wheels were used almost exclusively on passenger coaches, but there are some examples of their use on a locomotive.
 The Shropshire and Montgomeryshire Railway's 0-4-2WT locomotive "Gazelle" has trailing wheels of the Mansell type.
 "Gazelle" is preserved at the Colonel Stephens Railway Museum.

-The first examples built of the GWR 4-4-0 Duke class of 1895 also used Mansell wheels for their bogie and tender.
+The first examples of the GWR 4-4-0 Duke class of 1895 also used Mansell wheels for their bogie and tender.
 Another tank locomotive 0-4-4T class bogie used Mansel (sic) wheels.

 Re-use of wooden segments

 The wooden segments of the wheel had a shorter life than other parts, and were replaced at intervals, usually because they had become loose in the wheel rim, not because the timber was otherwise damaged.
-This valuable teak was often re-used.
+The valuable teak was often re-used.
 As the segments were too short for most woodworking uses, they were typically re-used as wooden flooring blocks.

-These were particularly common for outdoor use in railway stations, around milk loading docks and platforms that handled postal traffic.
-These platforms were regularly in use overnight and the wooden blocks provided a quieter surface than cobblestones for the station's neighbours, even with iron-tyred carts running over them.
-An example of such a wood block pavement made from wheel segments survives at Liverpool's Edge Hill.
+The blocks were common for outdoor use at railway stations, particularly around milk loading docks and on platforms that handled postal traffic.
+Those platforms were regularly in use overnight and the wooden blocks provided a quieter surface, which made for less disturbance for the station's neighbours than cobblestones, even with iron-tyred carts running over them.
+An example of a wood block pavement made from wheel segments survives at Liverpool's Edge Hill.